-Delores Ching Wen Tseng completed her doctoral dissertation on S. aureus two-component regulatory systems in the lab of Dr. George Steward at Kansas State University.
+Tseng completed her doctoral dissertation on S. aureus two-component regulatory systems in the lab of George Steward, PhD at Kansas State University.
 She joined the lab in 2006 and studied the role of the Panton-Valentine leukeocidin in CA-MRSA pathogenesis and the impact of aging on S. aureus infection.
-She is the recipient of an Aspire Young Investigator Award from Pfizer in 2011 and is currently a research scientist at Cedars-Sinai Medical Center.
+She is the recipient of an Aspire Young Investigator Award from Pfizer in 2011 and is currently a research scientist at Cedars-Sinai.

 Stacey Kolar, PhD

-Stacey Kolar obtained her PhD from the University of South Florida in the lab of Dr. Lindsay Shaw.
+Kolar obtained her PhD from the University of South Florida in the lab of Lindsey Shaw, PhD.
 For her thesis project, she studied the two-component system, nsaRS, in Staphylococcus aureus and the post-translational regulation of S. aureus virulence factors by secreted proteases.
 Her current research focuses on the role of bacterial hyaluronidases in immune evasion.

 Caroline Isner, MD

-Caroline Isner completed her residency in internal medicine at the Albert Einstein College of Medicine.
-She is currently an infectious disease fellow at the Cedars-Sinai Medical Center, UCLA Multi-campus Program.
+Isner completed her residency in internal medicine at the Albert Einstein College of Medicine.
+She is currently an infectious disease fellow at Cedars-Sinai, UCLA Multi-campus Program.
 Her project in the lab focuses on the role of S. aureus cell wall components in the induction of inflammation and antibiotic resistance.

 Heather Hindo, MD

-Heather Hindo completed her pediatric residency at Akron Children’s Hospital, and a fellowship in Pediatric Infectious Diseases at the Eastern Virginia Medical School in Norfolk, Virginia.
+Hindo completed her pediatric residency at Akron Children's Hospital, and a fellowship in Pediatric Infectious Diseases at the Eastern Virginia Medical School in Norfolk, Virginia.
 She is an infectious disease physician at Santa Barbara Cottage Hospital.
-Heather’s research focuses on the role of the Panton-Valentine leukocidin in myositis.
+Hindo's research focuses on the role of the Panton-Valentine leukocidin in myositis.

 Sabrina Mueller, PhD

-Dr. Sabrina Mueller completed her PhD studies in Dr. Thomas Reinheckel’s laboratory at the Institute of Molecular Medicine and Cell Research at the University of Freiburg (Germany).
+Mueller completed her PhD studies in Thomas Reinheckel, PhD laboratory at the Institute of Molecular Medicine and Cell Research at the University of Freiburg (Germany).
 In her graduate work, she focused on the role of endolysosomal cysteine proteases in the macrophage-mediated response to Staphylococcus aureus.
-As a postdoctoral fellow in the lab of Dr. George Liu and Dr. David Underhill, she currently investigates the impact of antibiotic treatment of methicillin-resistant S. aureus on the onset of inflammation.
+As a postdoctoral fellow in the lab of George Liu, MD, PhD and David Underhill, PhD, she currently investigates the impact of antibiotic treatment of methicillin-resistant S. aureus on the onset of inflammation.